Horizon Zero Dawn: Gameplay

 Aloy can dodge, sprint, slide, or roll to evade her enemies' advances.
 Hiding in foliage to ambush nearby enemies can ensure immediate takedowns.
 Swimming may reach enemies stealthily or places otherwise unreachable on foot.
 She is able to hack a selection of machines with the Override Tool, some of which can be turned into makeshift mounts.
 Explorable ruins called Cauldrons unlock additional machines to override.
-Three categories occur in the skill tree: "Prowler" concerns stealth, "Brave" improves combat, and "Forager" increases healing and gathering capabilities.
-To level up, Aloy attains experience points from individual kills and completing quests.
+The skill tree has three categories: "Prowler" concerns stealth, "Brave" improves combat, and "Forager" increases healing and gathering capabilities.
 Upgrades in each category result in more adept use of the skills learned, with "Prowler" leading to silent takedowns, "Brave" to aiming a bow in slow motion, and "Forager" to an enlarged medicine pouch.
+Aloy attains experience points from individual kills and completing quests.
 The Frozen Wilds added "Traveler", which unlocks the ability to jump off a mount to attack enemies.
 The game has a seamless open world with a day-night cycle and dynamic weather system.

 The map is composed of forest, jungle, desert, and snowy mountain regions.
 Mountainous terrain is traversed with the employment of parkour, and aided by the use of zip-lines.
 Corrupted Zones constitute areas that heighten difficulty and are populated by corrupted machines that behave with more aggression.
 To uncover more of the map, Aloy must scale large giraffe-like machines known as Tallnecks.
-Twenty-five robotic creature designs are present in the game.
 Save points and fast travel can be accessed by interacting with campfires, once discovered.
 The quest structure unfolds to accommodate the exploration of tribes, while the main story covers the entire world.
 Side quests involve Aloy completing tasks, like gathering materials, coming to the aid of individuals in danger of being killed, solving mysteries, assuming control of bandit camps, eliminating criminals and more difficult machines, accomplishing various challenges at any of the five Hunting Grounds, and obtaining an ancient armour that makes Aloy almost impervious to damage.
 A dialogue wheel is used to communicate with non-player characters.
-Collectibles include vantages that offer visual information of the Old World, metal flowers that contain poetry, and old relics, such as ancient mugs and tribal artifacts.
+Collectibles include vantages that offer visual information of the Old World, metal flowers that contain poetry, and old relics, such as ancient mugs and tribal artefacts.